Fullmeals.

 Step 4: Cook Dal: Temper Spices and Aromatics

 Heat 2 tbsp of ghee in a pot over medium heat.
-Add 1 tsp cumin seeds and temper for about until slightly colored and fragrant.
-Add 1 cup diced onions and cook until softened and slightly caramelized (about ).
+Add 1 tsp cumin seeds and for about until slightly colored and fragrant.
+Add 1 cup onions and cook until softened and slightly (about ).
 Add 1 tbsp ginger garlic paste and cook for another until fragrant.
-Add 1 cup diced tomatoes and 1 sliced red chili (optional).
+Add 1 cup tomatoes and 1 sliced red chili (optional).
 Cook down the tomatoes until they become jammy and flavorful, about .

 Step 5: Cook Dal: Add Lentils and Simmer

 Strain about half of the soaked lentils (about 1 cup) and add them to the pot.
 Add 2-3 cups of water, a pinch of salt, 1 tbsp garam masala, 1 tsp paprika, and 1 tsp grated turmeric.
-Stir well, cover, and simmer for on medium-low heat until lentils are broken down and smooth.
+Stir well, cover, and for on medium-low heat until lentils are broken down and smooth.
 Adjust consistency with more water if needed.
 Garnish with fresh cilantro.

 Step 6: Prepare Lamb for Curry